-- Territory of the life insured at outset (unless the data can be regarded as UK). - Joint Life/Single Life indicator. - Level of rating, where a policy/life is rated (if these are included). - Distribution Channel distinguishing between Bancassurance, IFA/Multi-tie, Single-tie, Direct sales and Unknown (unless the data can be regarded as being from a single channel, in which case please advise us of this alongside the data extract). - Cause of claim: - For mortality-only cover, this should distinguish between death and terminal illness. - For critical illness cover, this should be a high-level indicator of the condition triggering the claim (including death under accelerated cover). - Socio-economic indicators we are keen to receive Acorn code, MOSAIC code and/or IMD category as mapped indicators or to receive full postcode, to allow us to map data to these indicators.
+- Territory of the life insured at outset (unless the data can be regarded as UK). - Joint Life/Single Life indicator. - Level of rating, where a policy/life is rated (if these are included). - Distribution Channel distinguishing between Bancassurance, IFA/Multi-tie, Single-tie, Direct sales and Unknown (unless the data can be regarded as being from a single channel, in which case please advise us of this alongside the data extract). - Cause of claim: - For mortality-only cover, this should distinguish between death and terminal illness. - For critical illness cover, this should be a high-level indicator of the condition triggering the claim (including death under accelerated cover). - Socio-economic indicators we are keen to receive a measure based on the Index of Multiple Deprivation (IMD) for each record and have made available a postcode mapping tool along with supporting documentation on the CMI Data page of the IFoA website.